Yuxin-Ji/QTM350-Project/README.md

 ![Create S3 bucket and make public](bucket_access.jpeg)

-Secondly, we push all of our images into the bucket.
+Secondly, we push all of our images into the bucket and create S3Objects for each.
 Remeber, the images should also be made public.
-As you can see, we have images of the twin sisters in the bucket, you can put images that you want to work with in your s3.
+As you can see, we have images of the twin sisters in the bucket, the images for facial variations are in a separate bucket, you can put images that you want to work on in your S3.

 ![S3 Bucket](S3_bucket.jpeg)